top of page

 flourish and nations prosper,” Adeang said.
 “By prioritizing conflict resolution, we pave the way for resilience, progress and shared prosperity."

-Meanwhile, Simina reaffirmed the FSM’s “commitment to global peace and security,” and called on the Security Council to expand its membership to include representation from Japan, India, Germany Brazil and from the African continent.
+Meanwhile, Simina reaffirmed the FSM’s “commitment to global peace and security,” and called on the Security Council to expand its membership to include representation from Japan, India, Germany Brazil and the African continent.

 “This reform should make the council more effective, inclusive, transparent, and accountable.
 It must reflect the realities of today rather than those of 1945,” he said.